adaptive/pops/README.md

 ### Contribution 🥰

-Feel free to suggest or PR more networks and PoPs locations.
+Feel free to suggest or PR more networks and PoP locations.

 ### Codespaces 💻